nuuuwan/news_lk3_data/README.md

 Police have used tear gas and water cannons to disperse protesting university students near the University of Sri Jayewardenepura.

 The demonstration had been organized by the students in protest over a Cabinet decision pertaining to private medical universities.

+UPDATE: Meanwhile, tear gas and water cannons have also been used to disperse a group of protesting university students near Moratuwa University, Ada Derana reporter said.

+Students of Moratuwa University had reportedly staged the protest march over the same demands.

 ◼️